smlhelp/book/src/concepts/inductionintuition.md

 ## QED

 And like that, we're able to leverage mathematical induction to help us find the solution to part of an SML function.
-You may be thinking that this may be obvious.
-For some people, it is!
-But for others, it may not be as clear to approach problems like this at first.
-You don't need to go into a deep spiral of pure path, trying to prove every single aspect of your code. **BUT**, it will definitely be helpful to adopt this style of thinking when approaching more difficult and advanced recursion problems.
+For some, this intuition is obvious.
+But for others, it isn't!
+A deep spiral of pure math and proving every single aspect of your code isn't usually needed. **BUT**, it will definitely be helpful to adopt this style of thinking when approaching more difficult and advanced recursion problems.
 Whenever you're trying to implement a recursive function in SML, remember to think inductively!

-1. Solve for your **base cases**.
+1. Solve the **base cases**.
-2. Define your **inductive hypothesis**.
+2. Define the **inductive hypothesis**.
-3. Assume the correctness of your **inductive hypothesis** to show the correctness of your **inductive step**.
+3. Assume the correctness of the **inductive hypothesis** to show the correctness of the **inductive step**.